 Have you ever repaired a crack but then found out that someone had stepped on the melted crack fill and tracked ugly marks on the pavement or lawn?
 Even worse, you or someone else unwittingly left marks inside the garage or on the floor of the building itself.

 The primary reason why this happens is that the material may have been overheated in the asphalt crack filler machine during the melting process.
-Hot pour crack fillers contain rubber, and overheating can burn rubber out of the material.
+The correct crack filling melting temperature is 350°F. If your crack filling machine is set to 400°F, it can burn rubber out of the material.

 It leaves behind an oily, tacky substance that will dry quickly enough.
 Because overall adhesion and drying capability are affected, they tend to stick to shoes and tires when someone walks or drives on newly repaired cracks.

 The solutions are simple.
 If tracking happens, simply sprinkle some sand onto the newly repaired crack to create a non-tacky finish.
-You can also heat some crack fill material to the right temperature and reapply it to the area.
+Putting sand adds durability as well.
+Alternatively, you can heat some crack fill material to the right temperature and reapply it to the area.

 Asphalt Crack Repair Problem #2: Bottomless Pit